 What is TROSA?

-TROSA is a licensed, innovative, multi-year residential treatment program.
+TROSA is a licensed, innovative, long-term and peer-driven residential treatment program.
 TROSA is a cost-free program.
 You do not need insurance.
-Each day, TROSA gives hundreds of men and women the tools and support they need to be productive, recovering individuals by providing residential on-site housing, meals, clothing, and all essential daily needs; counseling and daily mentoring; life skills and vocational training; education classes; health services; continuing care for program graduates, and more.
+Each day, TROSA gives hundreds of men and women the tools and support they need to be productive, recovering individuals by providing residential on-site housing, meals, clothing, and all essential daily needs; daily peer mentorship; counseling; life skills and vocational training; education classes; health services; continuing care for program graduates, and more.
 TROSA is a thoughtfully-structured multi-year program where individuals build skills to help sustain long-term recovery.
 Daily community assignments play a key therapeutic role in our program.
 Here, residents develop critical life skills; set goals for recovery; identify and work on adverse behavior and thought patterns in a supportive, safe space; and make community connections every day.
 We provide our services to every resident at no charge.
 If you or someone you know is looking to begin rehab, have them contact us today to learn more about our residential rehab facility.